Danielle heads our Immigration practice. She also advises on all aspects of contentious and non-contentious Employment law.

 Danielle has written a number of articles for the Law Society Gazette and Tottel’s Journal of Immigration Asylum and Nationality and is an active member of the Immigration Law Practitioners Association.

-Danielle has particular experience in employment tribunal litigation, acting for both employers defending claims and employees bringing claims.
+Danielle has particular experience in employment tribunal litigation, acting for both employers defending claims and employees bringing them.
+Clients benefit from her ability to see the opponent’s litigation strategy from the other perspective.
 Highlights include acting for an individual in successfully bringing a claim for constructive unfair dismissal against a major multinational consumer goods business and acting for a senior individual in an unfair dismissal claim against a global bank.

 Danielle’s experience in employment and immigration law enables her to advise employers on issues that concern both areas of the law such as recruitment programmes including foreign migrants and termination of employment when an employees’ status is uncertain.